| |

 goodwill towards others.
 And, Pa Kua Chang must never be utilized

 in an improper or unjust manner.
-Benevolence is required and grows
+Benevolence is required and

 with the cultivation of wisdom.